jhudsl/OTTR_Template/getting_started.md

 It's also okay to use `<img src` for your images if you like you but you still need to make sure that you have alternative text designated using something like: `<img src="blah.png" alt="SOMETHING">`.

+Google Slides must be **public**.
+Share settings must be set to "Anyone on the internet with this link can view".
+Note that "Private" is the default setting when you make a new presentation.

 ## Learning Objectives Formatting

 Each chapter should start with Learning objectives!